arblane/welcome-first-words-firebot-setup/README.md

 # welcome-first-words-firebot-setup
 Upon a chat user's first words of the stream, display their Twitch avatar and name in a welcome box on stream.

+# Compatibility
++ Firebot 5.58.0+

 # Install
++ Download
+    + Welcome.firebotsetup
+    + welcomes.html
-To install, download the file Welcome.firebotsetup
++ Import the downloaded firebotsetup file

-Import setup for Firebot by going to Settings > Setups > Import Setup.

-Choose the file "Welcome.firebotsetup" from the location you just downloaded it to, then click Import setup.
+    + You will need to edit the preset effect to change the location of the html file.

 # Usage
 ## Requirements for Chat
 + Must type something in chat